kasnerz/songbook/README.md

 ![cover](img/cover.png) ![index](img/index.png) ![index](img/page.png)

+The songbook is made with the [songs](http://songs.sourceforge.net) LaTeX package.

+If you want to build your version of the songbook, the easiest way to do it is using [Overleaf](https://www.overleaf.com/).
+Here is the [view-only version](https://www.overleaf.com/read/vhgxgnvpfyqv#86a034) of this songbook on Overleaf.

-For building the songbook from source, first make sure you have [TeX Live](https://www.tug.org/texlive/) installed.
+For building the songbook from source locally, first make sure you have [TeX Live](https://www.tug.org/texlive/) installed.
 Then you can use the `latexmk` command.

-The songbook is made with the [songs](http://songs.sourceforge.net) LaTeX package.

-[Here](https://github.com/kasnerz/chords2latex) is the script I am using for converting chords to LaTeX.
+Also, [here](https://github.com/kasnerz/chords2latex) is the script I am using for converting chords I find online to LaTeX.

 Feel free to use for personal purposes :wink: